Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 - In terms of scaling in posit training and inferencing:
 	- Weight and Activation can be low with scaling.
-	- Weight update have high precision need.
+	- Optimizer and gradient accumulator have high precision need.
 	-